-With the inception of the Bioterrorism Act of 2002 and the Homeland Security Presidential Directive 7 (HSPD 7), the USEPA was placed in charge of facilitating resilient water infrastructure (US Department of Homeland Security, 2003; USEPA, 2002b) this led them to produce a series of guidance documents and tools for utilities to utilize in order to improve their contamination resiliency, forming the girth of fused information currently available for contamination prevention and recovery.
-These products included detailed systematic methodologies for response and recovery during contamination

-- events (USEPA, 2003a, c, d, e, f, 2004b, c, d), guidelines for preparing Emergency Response Plans (USEPA; 2003b, 2004a), procedures for preparing vulnerability assessments (USEPA, 2002a, c), and a database of contaminants that pose significant threat to water systems (USEPA, 2013a).
+With the inception of the Bioterrorism Act of 2002 and the Homeland Security Presidential Directive 7 (HSPD 7), the USEPA took charge in facilitating resilient water infrastructure (US Department of Homeland Security, 2003; USEPA, 2002b).
+The USEPA then produced a series of guidance documents and tools for utilities to utilize in order to improve their contamination resiliency.
+These guidance documents form the girth of fused information currently available for contamination prevention and recovery.
+These products included detailed systematic methodologies for response and recovery during contamination events (USEPA, 2003a, c, d, e, f, 2004b, c, d), guidelines for preparing Emergency Response Plans (USEPA, 2003b, 2004a), procedures for preparing vulnerability assessments (USEPA, 2002a, c), and a database of contaminants that pose significant threat to water systems (USEPA, 2013a).
 In particular, Module 6 of the USEPA Response Protocol Toolbox provided a consolidated table of treatment technologies and their effectiveness in treating broad classifications of contaminant species.
-A variation - is presented in Table 1 (USEPA, 2004c).
+Table 1 presents a variation (USEPA, 2004c).

 Review of publicly available research databases, such as Academic Search Premier and Scopus, provided additional detailed knowledge concerning the decontamination process.
-Each relevant literature item in this search was reviewed and condensed into a summary.
-This search found nearly 900 pieces of relevant literature with information on technologies and methodologies pertinent to decontamination of a water system.
+Researchers reviewed and condensed relevant literature item into a concise summary.
+This search found nearly 900 pieces of relevant literature with information on technologies and methodologies pertinent to the decontamination of a water system.

-Overall, results indicated that the course a utility takes towards decontamination will likely depend upon factors including contaminant characteristics, distribution system characteristics, volume of affected water, extent of the contamination, and resources available for response.
-Water Expert was designed with these decision making characteristics in mind.
+Overall, results indicated that the course a utility takes towards decontamination will likely depend upon factors including contaminant characteristics, distribution system characteristics, volume of effected water, extent of the contamination, and resources available for response.
+Water Expert's design considers these decision making characteristics.